elexis-eu/elexifier/docs/elexifier-user-guide.md

 # Elexifier User Guide

 Welcome to the *Elexifier User Guide*.
 Elexifier is an app that allows you to transform XML and PDF dictionaries into an *Elexis Data Model* compliant format.
+Note that the app is currently in a *Public Beta* release and it is likely that you will encounter bugs and/or unwanted behaviour.
+For assistance, don't hesitate to contact <elexifier@ijs.si>.

 ---

 # Table of contents

 <!-- vscode-markdown-toc -->
 * 1. [XML transformation](#XMLtransformation)